nikefn/nikefn.github.io/_posts/2024-04-30-nighttime.markdown

 [^5]: Check out this recent paper: Fabian, S.T., Sondhi, Y., Allen, P.E. et al. Why flying insects gather at artificial light.
 Nat Commun 15, 689 (2024). [https://doi.org/10.1038/s41467-024-44785-3](https://doi.org/10.1038/s41467-024-44785-3).

 [^6]: Book, released just in the right time for me: Acuto, Michele, et al. Managing Cities at Night: A Practitioner Guide to the Urban Governance of the Night-Time Economy.
 1st ed., Bristol University Press, 2022.
-JSTOR, [https://doi.org/10.2307/j.ctv22jnkcq](https://doi.org/10.2307/j.ctv22jnkcq).
+JSTOR, [https://doi.org/10.2307/j.ctv22jnkcq](https://www.jstor.org/stable/j.ctv22jnkcq).

 [^7]: By happy coincidence - initially my supervisor was invited to go but hat a conflicting event.
 Link to [NOEK Conference Mannheim](https://noek-conference.com/).

 [^8]: *Writing this makes me feel kinda silly - this is all so obvious, right?!*

 [^9]: *please note: This is simplified and reflecting my personal journey.
 I am trying to target the bigger picture with my argument and I do not want to discredit initiatives that already move in this and in bridging both worlds.
 What I personally observed is that in this context, topics related to sustainability are often approached from the cultural/societal sphere's vision and concept, not as someone from the ecological or city-development sphere might frame them.
-This goes vice-versa.*
+This goes vice-versa.
+I vividly remember a discussion between an lighting-experienced ecologist and a cultural/societal night-time advocate, where finding common ground was extremely difficult.*

 [^10]: [Hendrik](https://hamburgkonzerte.de/agentur/) was Germany's first publicly elected night-mayor.
 He was working in the city of Mannheim.
 A nice place.
 At the time of the workshop he was affiliated with Vibelab.